La Bête (film): Release

 The film premiered on 6 January 1975 at the Avoriaz Fantastic Film Festival and was released theatrically in Germany on 6 February 1981.

 Reception

-The film did well in Europe, but the run of the film in France and the U.S. ran into controversy due to its erotic nature and show of bestiality.
-Many felt the film went over the top with its sex scenes, leading to its withdrawal from film for several years.
+The film did well in Europe, but the run of the film in France and the U.S. ran into controversy due to its erotic nature.
+Many felt the film went over the top with its sex scenes, and some people said that the movie had a connection to bestiality, leading to its withdrawal from film for several years.
 In the UK the BBFC refused to classify a heavily cut version for general cinema release, and the same cut print narrowly avoided prosecution under the Obscene Publications Act by the Director of Public Prosecutions when it was shown with Greater London Council approval at the independently run Prince Charles Cinema in London in September 1978.